1. Writing a Subject Line That Gets Opened

 Pro Tip: If an address soft-bounces consistently, it often indicates an aggressive corporate firewall.
 In these cases, provide the guest with a personalized URL via SMS or a secondary channel so they can access their QR code without needing the email to land.

-Managing retry logic, bounce handling, and domain authentication manually is where most teams stumble — platforms built specifically for invite-only events handle this automatically in the background.
+Managing retry logic, bounce handling, and domain authentication manually is where most teams stumble — platforms built specifically for invite-only events such as Check-in Pax handle this automatically in the background.

 5. Dark Mode Engineering